ocplatest/modernize-apps-guides/01-moving-existing-apps.md

 Wait for a `BUILD SUCCESS` message.
 If it fails, check that you made all the correct changes and try again!

+Ignore and click the X icon in the upper right corner to dismiss popups about processes listening on various ports - we will use a separate browser tab to access these.

 > NOTE: The reason we are using `wildfly:start` and `wildfly:shutdown` is because the `add-resource` command requires a running server.
 After we have added these resource we don't have to run this command again.

 ## Deploying the application